PelleWhitebear/nie-appointment-bot/README.md

 It was created to simplify the process of checking appointments, which requires manually selecting province and procedure, entering personal information, and checking availability—making it unnecessarily time-consuming.

-You can run this project locally or as a GitHub Action.

 ## Usage

 You can run this project locally or as a GitHub Action.